 Inventories are stated at the lower of cost or market with cost being determined on a standard cost basis, net of allowances for slow-moving or obsolete inventory.
-Inventory allowances at December 31, 2002 and 2001 was \$88,376 and \$18,014, respectively.
-Freight is included in inventory and expensed as a component of cost of sales.
+Inventory allowances at December 31, 2002 and 2001 were \$88,376 and \$18,014, respectively.
+The increase in the inventory allowances were due to the Company establishing an allowance for Ephedra containing products.
+The allowances are based upon estimated returns and obsolete inventory.